 We are proposing to completely redevelop the estate and build a mixed tenure neighbourhood of new high quality homes.
-We will provide social rented housing on the estate as well as new shared living homes at below market rent, market sale and shared ownership homes.
-The total number of new homes will be around 470 and 236 shared living apartments.
-The new buildings will be a mix of heights between 3 and 17 storeys including shops and community spaces on the ground floor.
+We will provide social rented housing on the estate as well as new market sale and shared ownership homes.
+The number of new homes currently proposed is around 930, in buildings of between 3 and 24 storeys including shops and community spaces on the ground floor.
 The proposals also feature enhanced green space.

 Our proposals will dramatically improve the housing conditions on the estate by providing high quality new homes.
 There will be an increased number of family-sized homes for social rent to meet the needs of the families currently living on the estate.